Welcome to Iconceramics.

 Thanks for visiting.
 Please check back again soon.

-I am excited to be one of six featured ceramic artists in the Feb\March issue of American Craft magazine, including Diana Fayt, Tara Wilson, Paul Eshelman, Heather Mae Erickson and Jason Bige-Burnett.
+I was one of six featured ceramic artists in the Feb\March issue of American Craft magazine, including Diana Fayt, Tara Wilson, Paul Eshelman, Heather Mae Erickson and Jason Bige-Burnett.
 Here is a link to a "behind-the-scenes" video about the making of this issue.